Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 The Red Cherry shrimp belong to the Neocaridina genus and have exploded in popularity in past years and for a reason.

-They’ll munch on most all soft green algae and on some occasions on hair algae, but are not a good choice when exclusively battling that.
+They’ll munch mostly on soft green algae and some occasions on hair algae but are not a good choice when exclusively battling that.

-The Cherry shrimp will multiply fast, as long as there are none of their natural predators in their tank.
+The Cherry shrimp will multiply fast if none of their natural predators are in the tank.

 It’s noteworthy that being so small, bright red, and a fast multiplier signals that you’re probably on the bottom of the food chain.